pnrobinson/exbed/README.rst

 The name/path of the outfile is arbitrary but will be needed as input for this this app.

+We then need to transform this file into the input format needed by this program (we transform the OMIM disease ids to Entrez Gene ids).

 Embedded vector data
 ~~~~~~~~~~~~~~~~~~~~